 Mount Hood: 3 hours east

 Bend: 4 hours southeast

 Seattle: 4 hours north

 - The world’s second largest UFO festival occurs each May in McMinnville with guest speakers, an alien parade and much more to celebrate a local farming family who caught the presence of a UFO with their camera in 1950.

 - The Spruce Goose, designed and built by Howard Hughes during World War II resides at the Evergreen Aviation & Space Museum.
 Actually made of birch, it is the largest flying boat ever built and has the largest wingspan of any aircraft in history.
 It was also featured in a recent episode of the TNT show, “Leverage,” which was filmed in Mac.

 - Every summer, McMinnville hosts the world’s largest turkey barbeque as part Turkey Rama!
 In addition to the BBQ, Turkey Rama includes a street fair, carnival rides and 5k fun run!

 - Children’s author Beverly Cleary, whose best known characters include Henry Huggins, Ramona and Beatrice “Beezus” Quimby, Ribsy and Socks, and Ralph S. Mouse was born and raised in McMinnville until she was six years old, when her family moved to Portland.

-- In 1983, Helen Hunt stared in the “Quarterback Princess.”
+- In 1983, Helen Hunt starred in the “Quarterback Princess.”
 Filmed primarily in McMinnville, the movie is based on the true story about the struggles of a teenage girl who wants to play quarterback for the high school football team.
-Look out for Dave Hansen, professor of Economics and former Dean of Students, cheering in the crowd.
+Look out for Dave Hansen, professor Emeritus of Economics and former Dean of Students, cheering in the crowd.